 Enjoy an authentic and hearty Irish dinner in a local’s home.

 From Irish stews to soda bread, the cuisine scene in Ireland is unlike any other!
 So, what better way to experience authentic Irish delicacies than in a local’s own home?

 On Trafalgar’s 8-day Enchanting Emerald Isle adventure, travelers will journey to and explore the remains of the 12th-century Lost Town of Newtown Jerpoint.
 Here they will receive a warm Irish welcome into the home of Joe and Maeve O’Connell, Trafalgar’s ‘Be My Guest’ hosts and experience an exclusive hearty Irish dinner while enjoying truly authentic Irish hospitality!

 Taste the flavors of Galway, the European Capital of Culture for 2020

 As the European Capital of Culture for 2020, Galway is full of incredible experiences, events, and creativity this year.
-Known to be the star of the country’s culinary offerings, it has also been named a top foodie destination for 2020 and was given Ireland’s first European Region of Gastronomy Award in 2018 in recognition of its growing foodie scene.
+It has been named a top foodie destination for 2020 and was given Ireland’s first European Region of Gastronomy Award in 2018 in recognition of its growing foodie scene.

-Galway’s most famous food asset is oysters, so don’t miss the Galway Oyster Festival in September, the oldest ongoing oyster festival in the world.
-Travelers should note the unique Irish food available for sample (a must) like Irish stew, soda bread, shellfish, colcannon and champ, boiled bacon and cabbage, boxty, black and white pudding, barmbrack, coddle and so much more.
+Galway’s most famous food asset is oysters.
+Don’t miss the Galway Oyster Festival in September, the oldest ongoing oyster festival in the world.
+They have unique Irish food available for sample, like Irish stew, soda bread, shellfish, colcannon and champ, boiled bacon and cabbage, boxty, black and white pudding, barmbrack, coddle and so much more.